Kyle Gourlay: Hamilton Academical

 Having had trials with Queen of the South and AFC Bournemouth, he signed a one-year contract with Hamilton Academical in July 2019.
 In May 2020 he signed a one-year extension to his contract.
 Gourlay made his first competitive appearance for Hamilton in a 3–2 defeat at Hibernian on 2 October, after regular goalkeeper Ryan Fulton was ruled out due to COVID-19.
 On 19 May 2021 it was announced that he would leave Hamilton at the end of the season, following the expiry of his contract.

 Cove Rangers

 He signed for Cove Rangers in June 2021 on a two-year deal.

 Kelty Hearts

 In May 2023 following the completion of his contract with Cove, Gourlay signed with Scottish League One club Kelty Hearts.
-On 3 July 2024, Kelty confirmed that Gourlay had left the club after accepting an offshore job which made him unable to continue with the club.
+He signed a new two-year contract in March 2024, but on 3 July 2024, Kelty confirmed that Gourlay had left the club after accepting an offshore job which made him unable to continue with the club.
+He re-joined the club in November 2025.